University of North Dakota

 ---|---|---|

-The following schools are located within 200 miles radius from University of North Dakota
+Nursing schools located within 212 miles radius of University of North Dakota

 Mayville State University